Arbeitskreis Prof. Dr. Knapp

 Fedorov O, Castex J, Tallant C, Owen DR, Martin S, Aldeghi M, Monteiro O, Filippakopoulos P, Picaud S, Trzupek JD, Gerstenberger BS, Bountra C, Willmann D, Wells C, Philpott M, Rogers C, Biggin PC, Brennan PE, Bunnage ME, Schüle R, Günther T, Knapp S, Müller S. Sci Adv.
 2015 Nov 13;1(10):e1500723. doi: 10.1126/sciadv.1500723. eCollection 2015 Nov.

-The Institute of Pharmaceutical Chemistry, Goethe University Frankfurt, Germany, currently offers a position for a postdoctoral scientists (E13 TV-G-U) in medicinal chemistry in the research group of Prof Knapp (http://www.uni-frankfurt.de/53483664/Knapp).
-The position is available immediately and the appointment is funded for 3 years.
-Female candidates are especially encouraged to apply.
-Precedence will be given to handicapped candidates at equal qualification.
+The position is based in the research group of Prof Knapp (http://sgc-frankfurt.de/) in close collaboration with the project manager of the SGC chemical probe program (Dr Müller-Knapp).
+The position is available immediately and the appointment is initially funded for 2 years.
+In order to increase the number of female researchers, female candidates are especially encouraged to apply.
+Precedence will be also given to handicapped candidates at equal qualification.